 This evening session may be scheduled the evening before

-Hosting a Rescue Scenarios and Beacon Exercise Site
+Hosting a Field Based Rescue Scenarios and Transceiver Exercise Site

 During the transceiver exercises it is necessary that the group is well spaced out, yet within visual distance of each other.